Sejong Insider

 But then, a year or two later, you look back at that same difficult time.
 Suddenly, everything looks different.
 You think, “Ah, I see now.
 I had to lose that job to find this better one,” or “That failure taught me what I really needed to know.”

 Why does our brain work this way?
 Why can’t we see the lesson while we are learning it?
-Let’s explore the simple psychology behind why clarity only comes in retrospect.
+Let’s explore the psychology behind why clarity only comes in retrospect.

-Living inside the Maze
+Living Inside the Maze

 Imagine life is a giant hedge maze.
 When you are standing inside the maze, all you can see are tall green walls.
 You don’t know if you should turn left or right.
 You might choose a path that leads to a dead end, and you have to turn around.
 You feel frustrated and lost.

-This is what it feels like to live in the “present moment.”
+This is what it feels like to live in the present moment.
 When you are in the middle of a problem, you are inside the maze.
 You do not have all the information.
 You are making guesses based on what is right in front of you.

 Your brain is also busy dealing with strong emotions.
 Fear, worry, and stress act like a fog.
 They make it hard to think clearly.
 When your brain is in “survival mode,” it is focused on getting through the day, not on learning a big life lesson.
 You are too close to the problem to see the solution.

-The Science of “Hindsight”
+The Science of Hindsight

 Now, imagine that enough time has passed, and you have finally found your way out of the maze.
 You climb up a tall tower and look down.
-From up high, the maze looks very simple.
+From up high, the maze looks simple.
 You can clearly see the start, the finish, and the exact path you took.
 You can also see all the wrong turns you made and why they were wrong.

 A Story About a Bridge

-Let’s look at a simple story.
+Consider a simple story.
 A man named Leo wanted to build a small wooden bridge over a stream in his backyard.
 He had never built a bridge before.

 A year later, the bridge was finished and standing strong.
 Leo stood on top of it and looked down.
 In retrospect, everything was clear.
 He could see that the wood cracked because he didn’t drill a pilot hole first.
 He saw that the stone slipped because the ground was too wet that day.